Australia-India Comprehensive Economic Cooperation Agreement (CECA)

 India is Australia’s sixth largest trading partner with two-way trade in goods and services valued at $46.5 billion in 2022.

-India is the world's largest democracy and is a market of 1.3 billion people.
+India has a population of 1.4 billion people.
 Its youthful population, diversified economy and growth trajectory present significant opportunity for Australian business, including in education, agriculture, energy, resources, tourism, healthcare, financial services, infrastructure, science and innovation, and sport.

-Australia and India launched negotiations for a Comprehensive Economic Cooperation Agreement in May 2011.
-There were nine rounds of negotiations before both countries decided to suspend negotiations in September 2015, pending the outcome of other multilateral regional negotiations.
+Australia and India first launched negotiations for a Comprehensive Economic Cooperation Agreement in May 2011.
+There were nine negotiating rounds before both countries decided to suspend negotiations in 2016, pending the outcome of other plurilateral regional agreements.

 In September 2021, Australia and India formally re-launched CECA negotiations with the intention of quickly concluding an Economic Cooperation and Trade Agreement (ECTA) to swiftly liberalise and deepen bilateral trade in goods and services, and to then use this foundation to resume negotiations on the more ambitious CECA.